 “The other boy climbed up on the cart too, and stretched out on the second armchair, with his hands on the seat of his pants.
 ‘Christ,’ he said, ‘I’m dying.
 I haven’t eaten since yesterday. ‘ But just then in all the hubbub, two long whistles sounded from the end of the bridge.
 Recognizing the sound, the boys lying on the armchairs turned halfway round, and where trolley tracks curved at the end of the Portonaccio plaza, tacking swiftly among the cars and buses lining up for the bridge, they saw two other loafers coming along, pushing a cart and sweating.
 Besides whistling, they yelled and gestured at the two on the armchairs.
 They came up, their cart full of refuse, stinking like a sewer.
 They were all rags and dirt, with two inches of dust and sweat on their faces, but their hair was as neatly combed as if they had just left the barbershop.
 One of them was a slim, dark boy, handsome even in all that dirt, with coal black eyes and fine round cheeks a color between olive and pink.
 The other fellow had reddish hair and a swollen freckled face.
 ‘Since when are you hearding sheep, cousin?’ the boy in the black shirt asked the handsome boy, not shifting an inch from his position, sprawled on the armchair with his hands on his belly and the butt sticking to his lower lip.
 ‘F— you, Ricce,’ said the other.
 Riccetto-for it was the little bastard himself-wrinkled his brow meaningfully, tucking his chin into his throat with a know-it-all look.“

 Pasolini familiarized himself with these rough-and-tumble ragazzi when he first moved to Rome, an experience he recounts in the documentary* Pasolini the Fanatic, considering the slums, “concentration camps built for poor people.”
 Though he seems to deface the lower class depicted in the novel, Pasolini, true to his lifestyle, loved them as well.
 Vehemently opposing the consumerism that ran through Italy, citing it as a continued form of Fascism, The Ragazzi was originally written in Roman dialect, which had virtually disappeared.
 “Change in technique is essence of opposition.
-Renouncing literature, that is the imposed (Tuscan) language, I gave up my Italian nationality.”
+Renouncing literature, that is (written in) the imposed (Tuscan) language, I gave up my Italian nationality.”

 Pasolini was killed in 1975 after being run over with his own car by Guiseppe Pelosi, a 17 year hustler.
 At the time, there were rumors of a right wing plot against Pasolini, but these were disposed of after Pelosi confessed.
 In 2005, Pelosi retracted his confession, citing that he faced the pressure of violence to his family and that three men actually killed Pasolini for his political views.
 Sergio Citti, a close friend and actor in many of his films, believed the murderers to be extortionists who had stolen reels of Salo.
 Whoever Says the Truth Shall Die, a documentary about the death of Pasolini, investigates these details better than I can.